 Other Mining Tools

 There are a number of other mining tools that are used in both surface and underground mining.
 Surface level processing mines are used in both types of mining too, and include an array of transport and processing tools.

 - Conveyor belts

 Hoppers supply conveyor belts with a specified amount of ore and waste at specified rates.

 A chute uses gravity to transport materials from one process to another process.
 Chutes can feed crushers, feeders, stackers, and mills.

 Chute | Source: Variant Mining

-Conveyor belts are used at the root of mining activity (known as the mine face), to transport the ore to a processing location, and then for blending, mixing, and stocking the minerals.
+Conveyor belts are used at the root of mining activity (known as the mine face), first to transport the ore to a processing location, and then also to blend, mix, and stock the minerals.

 Conveyor Belt | Source: 123rf

 Stackers pile bulk materials onto a stockpile and can also carry oversized material to a tailings pile.